SkynetAppDev/skynetappdev.github.io/KT document for creating a custom WebService method.md

 ####Steps to define code of custom WebService method:

-⦁	Custom WS method should be defined along with default WS methods defined in <root>/soap/SoapSugarUsers.php file.
+⦁	Custom WS method should be defined along with default WS methods defined in <root>/soap/SoapSugarUsers.php file.<br />

-⦁	Defining a custom WS method is like defining any other method that implements a logic and returns an array of values as per the requirement.
+⦁	Defining a custom WS method is like defining any other method that implements a logic and returns an array of values as per the requirement.<br />

-⦁	Following is code defined in look_up_value method that returns count of number of times a user input value exists in given module in a given field
+⦁	Following is code defined in look_up_value method that returns count of number of times a user input value exists in given module in a given field<br />

-function look_up_value($session, $module_name, $field, $value)

 ```

   {
 	global  $beanList, $beanFiles;
    	 $error = new SoapError();